GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/video-100ms.md

 First, let’s go over a quick introduction to [100ms](https://www.100ms.live).
 It is a service that allows you to do video conferencing, audio, and more.
 Their aim is to provide you with a wide range of extensible features, all while allowing you to get started quickly with minimum effort.

-To get started, you must [set up an account](https://dashboard.100ms.live/register) for the platform – click the **Try For Free** button for a trial to use for this tutorial.
-You can sign up with either a Google or Github account, or you can use any other email address.
+To get started, you must [set up an account](https://dashboard.100ms.live/register) for the platform - click the **Try For Free** button for a trial to use for this tutorial.
+You can sign up with either a Google or GitHub account, or you can use any other email address.
 You will receive an email asking you to confirm your credentials.

 Next, you’ll get a quick tour of how to create your own video conference.
 Here is an outline of the steps you must take: